-The purpose of this blog is to make visible our professional inspirations, discoveries, and inquiries as well as our students as we work together along our learning journey.
-We hope that each post leaves you feeling inspired and intrigued by the capabilities of our youngest learners.
+The purpose of this blog is to make visible my professional inspirations, discoveries, and inquiries as well as our students as we work together along our learning journey.
+I hope that each post leaves you feeling inspired and intrigued by the capabilities of our youngest learners.

 Our Kindergarten Journey